CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/05_LAB_41_02_Implement_autoscaling_of_session_hosts.md

 1. In the **Unassign host pool** confirmation dialog, select **Unassign** to complete the action.

      ![](Media/lab5-11-25.png)

+### Summary

+In this lab, you configured autoscaling for your Azure Virtual Desktop host pool by assigning the necessary RBAC role and adjusting host pool limits.
+You built and applied a scaling plan to control how session hosts start and stop based on load.
+Finally, you validated the autoscale behavior in action and disabled the scaling plan.

 **You have successfully completed the lab.
 Click on Next >>**